Faarok/Faarok/README.md

 ## 👨‍💼 About me

-I work as PHP and C# dev for Cabinet Bedin Bordeaux
+I work as PHP dev for Cabinet Bedin Bordeaux. </br>
+Currently, I'm learning Laravel (Blade front-end for now). </br>
+My next learning would probably be JS (in more details), then React. </br>
+My final objective is to be full-stack.

 ## 👨‍💻 What I use